Paying for ACC

 To stay compliant with federal regulations, the financial aid office must determine if your high school credential is valid.
 This does not affect the admission to Alamance Community College.
 Alamance Community College does except all High School diploma’s including unaccredited institutions for admissions into the college.

-Please see page 20 of the student catalog and or visit alamancecc.edu/admissions.
+Please the student catalog and or visit alamancecc.edu/admissions.

 To see the full policy please click here.

 Once you have been awarded financial aid, all you have to do is register for courses.
 Your aid will automatically pay for the courses you have registered for.
-See more information about using your aid to pay tuition here.
+Check your self service portal under the account section to to review your charges, your aid and your balance or credit balance.

 To continue to receive financial aid, you must maintain a minimum completion rate of 67%.
 Each time you drop a course, your completion rate goes down.
 Once you have fallen below 67%, you may no longer be able to receive aid.
 Please check with the Financial Aid office BEFORE you drop your course to learn how it will affect your completion rate.
 You may also owe tuition repayment for the course you dropped if it was paid for by financial aid.
-For more information on the consequences of dropping courses, please click here.
+Click here to review more information on earned and unearned funds when you withdraw.
+Click here to review information on how to keep your financial aid and our satisfactory academic progress policy.

 As long as you have not registered for courses, then you will not be penalized for not using your award.
 If you have already registered, be sure to drop those courses BEFORE the first day of class.
 If you do not drop the courses, your financial aid will pay for the courses and you will be responsible for paying that money back.
 For information on over-payments, please click here.